 According to a well known early learning right brain pioneer, Professor Makoto Shichida, flashcards are a must-have in your home practice because:

-- The child can acquire instant memory.
+The child can acquire instant memory.
 Learning is normally a left brain memory function.
-When you input information at high speed, the right brain memory is activated.
+When you input information at a high speed, the right brain memory is activated.

 Pictures are processed by the right brain, and language/words are processed by the left brain.